Dangote Group

-The Dangote Group is one of Nigerian multinational industrial conglomerate, founded by Aliko Dangote.
+The Dangote Group is a Nigerian multinational industrial conglomerate, founded by Aliko Dangote.
 It is the largest conglomerate in West Africa and one of the largest on the African continent.
-The group employs more than 30,000 people, generating revenues of more than US$4.1 billion in 2017.
+The group employs more than 30,000 people, and generated revenues of more than US$4.1 billion in 2017.

 History

-The company was founded in 1981 as a trading enterprise, importing sugar, cement, rice, fisheries, and other consumer goods for distribution in the Nigeria market.
-The group moved into manufacturing in the 1990s, starting with textiles, moving onto flour milling, salt processing and sugar refining by the end of the decade.
-The company next moved into cement production, growing rapidly and moving into other African countries.
-A high degree of vertical integration is a hallmark of Dangote Group's operating strategy.
+The company was founded in May 1981 as a trading enterprise, importing sugar, cement, rice, fisheries, and other consumer goods for distribution in the Nigeria market.

 The group now owns and operates over 18 subsidiaries, operating in ten African countries.
 Dangote Cement, is one of these subsidiaries and is listed on the Nigerian Stock Exchange, with its market capitalization accounting for almost 20 percent of the total capitalization of the Exchange.
 Dangote Group is headquartered in Lagos.

 In 2016, Dangote signed a contract with CNOOC Group for the installation of a large underwater offshore pipeline.
-The pipeline, when completed, will extend from Bonny (Rivers State) through Ogedegbe, Olokola to Lekki and the Escravos Lagos pipeline, finally terminating at the West Africa Gas Pipeline.
+The pipeline, when completed, will extend from Bonny (Rivers State) through Ogedegbe, Olokola to Lekki and the Escravos Lagos pipeline, finally terminating at the West African Gas Pipeline.